 The steps you’re taking now to read to your child changes the course of his life down the line.
-From doing well in school to relating well to his peers, these are just some of the long-term results of his early habits.
+From doing well in school to relating well to his peers, these are just some of the long-term results of his good reading habits.

 Long-term benefits of reading to children